PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 runtimes can have different ways to implement the same restrictions.

 {{< note >}}
-If a container specifies its own memory limit, but does not specify a memory request, Kubernetes automatically assigns a memory request that matches the limit.
-Similarly, if a container specifies its own CPU limit, but does not specify a CPU request, Kubernetes automatically assigns a CPU request that matches the limit.
+If a container specifies its own memory limit, but does not specify a memory request, PlaidCloud automatically assigns a memory request that matches the limit.
+Similarly, if a container specifies its own CPU limit, but does not specify a CPU request, PlaidCloud automatically assigns a CPU request that matches the limit.
 {{< /note >}}

 ## Resource types

 *CPU* and *memory* are each a *resource type*.
 A resource type has a base unit.
-CPU represents compute processing and is specified in units of [Kubernetes CPUs](#meaning-of-cpu).
+CPU represents compute processing and is specified in units of [PlaidCloud CPUs](#meaning-of-cpu).
 Memory is specified in units of bytes.
 For Linux workloads, you can specify _huge page_ resources.
 Huge pages are a Linux-specific feature where the node kernel allocates blocks of memory